bipinprasad/storm/docs/LocalityAwareness.md

 The `Capacity` is not related to the `Load`:

 * If the `Load` of the executor `E1` is high,
-    * the `Capacity` of `E1` could be high: population of the receive queue of `E1` can be high and it means the executor `E` has more work to do.
+    * the `Capacity` of `E1` could be high: population of the receive queue of `E1` could be high and it means the executor `E` has more work to do.
-    * but it could also be low: `pendingMessage` can be high because other executors share the netty connection between the two workers and they are sending too many messages.
+    * the `Capacity` could also be low: `pendingMessage` could be high because other executors share the netty connection between the two workers and they are sending too many messages.
 But the actual population of the receive queue of `E1` might be low.
 * If the `Load` is low,
     * the `Capacity` could be low: lower `Load` means less work to do.
-    * but it could also be high: because the tuples could come into the receive queue at the similar speed in average as the executor executing the tuples.
+    * the `Capacity` could also be high: because the executor could be receiving tuples and executing tuples at the similar average rate.
 * If the `Capacity` is high,
     * the `Load` could be high: high `Capacity` means the executor is busy.
-It could be because it's receiving too many tuples
+It could be because it's receiving too many tuples.
-    * but it could also be low: because the tuples could come into the receive queue at the similar speed in average as the executor executing the tuples.
+    * the `Load` could also be low: because the executor could be receiving tuples and executing tuples at the similar average rate.
 * If the `Capacity` is low,
     * the `Load` could be low: if the `pendingMessage` is low
-    * but it could also be high: because the `pendingMessage` might be very high
+    * the `Load` could also be high: because the `pendingMessage` might be very high.

-### Trouble Shooting
+### Troubleshooting

 #### I am seeing high capacity (close to 1.0) on some executors and low capacity (close to 0) on other executors?

-1. It could mean that you don't need that many parallelisms.
+1. It could mean that you could reduce parallelism.
 Your executors are able to keep up and the load never gets to a very high point.

 2. If an executor `E` has a few downstream executors at `WORKER_LOCAL` and a lot of downstream executors outside of the worker (e.g. `HOST_LOCAL`), it's possible for it to switch between `WORKER_LOCAL` and `HOST_LOCAL` back and forth because the average load of `HOST_LOCAL` could be very small while the average load of `WORKER_LOCAL` is high.
 This scenario applies to higher scopes too.
 In this case, you can try
     * lower both `topology.localityaware.higher.bound` and `topology.localityaware.lower.bound` so the executors tend more to switch to a higher scope and less likely to fall back to a lower scope.
     * set `experimental.topology.ras.order.executors.by.proximity.needs` to `true` (available since `ystorm-2.0.1.y.50`).
 We are testing the feature that scheduling executors differently than the current implementation so that executors of upstream and downstream components are more likely to be scheduled together.
 This will help mitigate the above issue generally.
-Once it's verified in practice, it will be used by default and this config will be removed.
+Once it's verified in practice, it will be used by default and this config will be removed ([YSTORM-5697](https://jira.ouroath.com/browse/YSTORM-5697)).

 #### I just want the capacity on every downstream executor to be even